pism/pism/doc/sphinx/contributing/how-to.rst

    * - `IceModelVec2T`
      - 2D time-dependent fields (used to read and store forcing data)
    * - `IceModelVec3`
-     - scalar 3D fields (within the ice)
+     - scalar 3D fields (usually within the ice)

 Please see the documentation of these classes for more info.
 The base class `IceModelVec` is a virtual class, so code should use the above derived classes.
-Only the derived classes have `create()` methods, in particular.

-To create a scalar field, for example, one needs to create an instance of one of the classes listed above and then call "create" to allocate it.
+To create a scalar field, for example, one needs to create an instance of `IceModelVec2S` and then set its metadata:

 .. code-block:: c++

    // land ice thickness
-   ice_thickness.create(grid, "thk", WITH_GHOSTS, 2);
+   IceModelVec2S ice_thickness(grid, "thk", WITH_GHOSTS, 2);
    ice_thickness.set_attrs("model_state", "land ice thickness",
                            "m", "land_ice_thickness");
    ice_thickness.metadata().set_double("valid_min", 0.0);

-Here `grid` is an `IceGrid` instance, `thk` is the name of the NetCDF variable, `WITH_GHOSTS` means that storage for "ghost" ("halo") points will be allocated, and "2" is the number of ghosts (in other words: needed stencil width).
+Here `grid` is an `IceGrid` instance, `thk` is the name of the NetCDF variable, `WITH_GHOSTS` means that storage for "ghost" ("halo") points will be allocated, and "2" is the number of ghosts (in other words: required stencil width).

-The `IceModelVec` destructor takes care of undoing all that's done by the `create()` call.
-Therefore you don't need to explicitly de-allocate variables unless you dynamically created the `IceModelVec` (or derived) instance using the C++ "`new`" operator.
-(In which case "`delete`" should be used.)

 The `IceModelVec::set_attrs()` call sets commonly used NetCDF variable attributes seen in PISM output files: